sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 ### The Alignment Problem

-There are several very common and difficult problems in bioinformatics worth knowing, one of which is the problem of alignment.
-In order to understand why alignment is a problem, we need to understand sequencing.
-You will have plenty of chances to memorize the steps of sequencing, and this is supposed to be about bioinformatics, so don't feel like you need to memorize them.
-I'll try to focus your attention on the problems that arise from sequencing (since that is where we, as bioinformaticists, step in).
+There are several very common and difficult problems in bioinformatics worth knowing, one of which is the problem of alignment. **alignment is the process of arranging sequences in a way to identify regions of similarity that may be a consequence of functional, structural, or evolutionary relationships between the sequences.** In order to understand why alignment is hard and practical problem, we will start by learning a bit about sequencing.

 **Illumina Sequencing:**